lucifering/PoeSmootherModCN/README_EN.md

 # Diy your Program  #
 ===================================

-In "cn" and "us" folder,there are 3 files: Effects.json(Effects Tab)  MOD.json(MOD Tab)  Skills.json(Skill Tab)
+In "cn" and "us" folder,there are 3 files: Effects.json(Effects Tab)  MOD.json(MOD Tab)  Skills.json(Skill Tab).

-you  can modify the file to DIY function.
+you  can modify the file to DIY your Program.

 they all json format and UTF-8 encoding.